aryan595/Movie-Recommendation-System/Readme.md

-Open Terminal and type
+Open Directory in Terminal and type streamlit run Home.py
-cd C:\Users\DELL\Downloads\ml-latest-small
-streamlit run app.py